aicenter/Ridesharing_DARP_instances/README.md

 - `🖺 nodes.csv` contains information about processed road network nodes in the area.
 The file uses `<tab>` as a separator and contains four columns with a header:
   - `id` - node index in the distance matrix
   - `db_id` - node id in the database that was used for the  instance generation
-  - `x` - node x coordinate in the map plannar projection
+  - `x` - node x coordinate in the map planar projection
-  - `y` - node y coordinate in the map plannar projection
+  - `y` - node y coordinate in the map planar projection
 - `🖺 edges.csv` contains information about processed road network edges in the area, including the speed.
 The file uses `<tab>` as a separator and contains six columns with a header:
   - `u` - from node `id`
   - `v` - to node `id`